oasis6212/Meshbot_weather/README.md

 a single message when set to false.

--ALERT_CHANNEL_INDEX: #Channel index for weather alerts, default is 0 (first channel)
+- ALERT_CHANNEL_INDEX: #Channel index for weather alerts, default is 0 (first channel)

 - FIRST_MESSAGE_DELAY: # Delay in seconds between receiving a request and sending the first message back.
 This is